shogo82148/p5-aws-lambda/README.md

 # Paws SUPPORT

-If you want to call AWS API from your Lambda function, you can use a prebuild Lambda Layer for [Paws](https://metacpan.org/pod/Paws) - A Perl SDK for AWS (Amazon Web Services) APIs.
+If you want to call AWS API from your Lambda function, you can use a pre-build Lambda Layer for [Paws](https://metacpan.org/pod/Paws) - A Perl SDK for AWS (Amazon Web Services) APIs.

 ## Use Prebuild Public Lambda Layer